tomwhartung/jmws_accoutrements/doc/ubuntu/2026-all_linux_hosts/7-discussion-debian_packages_vs_snaps.md

 ### Checklist

 - [X] VLC
-  - Debian version doesn't have an icon, wtf?
+  - Debian version [in 25.10] doesn't have an icon, wtf?
   - [X] Install the snap package version on `martha`
   - [X] Install the debian package version on `bette`
 - [X] OBS